vifezdev/Sternal-Spigot/README.md

 Vifez @ Kira Development

 # Rules
-If you would like to re distribute a fork developed by your self, You are required to ask for confirmation from me on my discord: vifez
+If you would like to distribute a fork of yours, you are required to ask for confirmation from me on my Discord account (`vifez`), and under these conditions (unless specified otherwise by me):
-Do not claim as your own
+- You shall not claim this as your own
-Credits must be given
+- All credits must be given

 # Dev Credits
 CraftBukkit